-Each then subsequent trustees' annual report must contain such an Actuarial Statement provided the effective date of the latest Actuarial Funding Certificate is later than 1 January 2001.
+- 3.1 Under the Disclosure of Information Regulations, the trustees' annual report must contain a copy of the latest Actuarial Funding Certificate.
+In addition, section 55 of the Act requires that the trustees' annual report shall include a statement by an actuary as to whether he is reasonably satisfied that, if he were to prepare an actuarial funding certificate having an effective date of the last day of the period to which the annual report relates, he would certify that the scheme satisfies the funding standard.. - 3.2 Also under section 55 of the Act, where, in the most recent Actuarial Funding Certificate, the Scheme Actuary has certified that, at the effective date of that certificate, the scheme did not satisfy the funding standard and a Funding Proposal has been submitted in accordance with section 49 of the Act, each trustees' annual report relating to a period ending on a day after the effective date of that Actuarial Funding Certificate shall include an Actuarial Statement.

-3.2 Also under section 55 of the Act where, in the most recent Actuarial Funding Certificate, the Scheme Actuary has certified that, at the effective date of that certificate, the scheme did not satisfy the funding standard and a Funding Proposal has been submitted in accordance with section 49 of the Act, each trustees' annual report relating to a period ending on a day after the effective date of that Actuarial Funding Certificate shall include an Actuarial Statement.
+This form of Actuarial Statement will attest as to whether the Scheme Actuary is reasonably satisfied that, at the last day of the period to which the trustees' annual report relates, the scheme will satisfy the funding standard at the effective date of the next Actuarial Funding Certificate or, where applicable, any later date specified under section 49(3) of the Act.

-This form of Actuarial Statement will attest as to whether the Scheme Actuary is reasonably satisfied that, at the last day of the period to which the trustees' annual report relates, the scheme will satisfy the funding standard at the effective date of the next Actuarial Funding Certificate.
+3.3 Where:

-- 3.3 Where: - a) the trustees' annual report does not contain a statement from the Scheme Actuary attesting that the funding standard is reasonably likely to be met under paragraph 3.1 or paragraph 3.2, or - b) the statement by the Scheme Actuary does not state that the funding standard is reasonably likely to be met on the last day of the report period, or - c) if a Funding Proposal is in place, the statement does not state that the funding standard is likely to be met at the effective date of the next Actuarial Funding Certificate, then the trustees are required to submit an Actuarial Funding Certificate to the Pensions Board within twelve months of the last day of the period to which the annual report relates.
+- (a) the trustees' annual report does not contain a statement from the Scheme Actuary attesting that the funding standard is reasonably likely to be met under paragraph 3.1 or paragraph 3.2, or - (b) the statement by the Scheme Actuary does not state that the funding standard is reasonably likely to be met on the last day of the report period, or - (c) if a Funding Proposal is in place, the statement does not state that the funding standard is likely to be met at the effective date of the next Actuarial Funding Certificate or, where applicable, any later date specified under section 49(3) of the Act, then the trustees are required to submit an Actuarial Funding Certificate to the Pensions Board within twelve months of the last day of the period to which the annual report relates or such later date specified by the Board.
 The Actuarial Funding Certificate shall have an effective date not earlier than the last day of the period to which the annual report relates.